Social Anxiety is a learned habit

 There was always a first time.
 A distant memory, often from childhood when you felt rejected or discouraged from socializing with certain people.
 Classmates might make fun of a guy for liking a girl.
 He denied it, but simultaneously denied his own manhood and built a habit of hiding his intentions towards women because it embarrassed him.

-Enter your earliest memories of anxiety.
+Enter your earliest memories of anxiety

 Was someone making fun of you?
+Were you scolded or punished?

 These are the moments you forced yourself to change your behavior to gain acceptance from others.
 Ever subsequent confrontation with similar situations pulled you deeper into a matrix of fear as you repeatedly avoided something part of you actually desired.